fnordoglargh/metametalmapper/README.md

 ### Use Case: Crawl Norway

 1. Get all Norwegian bands: `metalMaper.py -c NO`
-2. Crawl all bands in Norway: `metalMaper.py -b -f bands-NO.lnks`
+2. Crawl all bands in Norway: `metalMaper.py -b -f links/bands-NO.lnks`
 3. Open Neo4j Desktop and look at the graph.

 ### Bootstrapping: Crawl _all_ available countries